 If you experience any of the above, we suggest contacting your doctor or a vein specialist for evaluation.
 Varicose veins can put you at increased risk for developing serious health issues like blood clots and venous ulcers –– open, non-healing wounds that sometimes lead to infection.
 One type of blood clot that can occur, called Deep Vein Thrombosis (DVT), is a potentially life-threatening medical condition.

-The good news is that non-surgical vein treatment can provide quick symptomatic relief.
-It can also help reduce your risks for developing more serious diseases.
+The good news is that non-surgical vein treatment can provide quick symptomatic relief, and it can also help reduce your risks for developing more serious diseases.

 Are You at Risk for Vein Disease?